carlcs/craft-footnote/README.md

-# Footnotes plugin for Craft CMS
+# Footnote plugin for Craft CMS

 Helper functions to add footnotes to your content.